bjornharrtell/jsts/README.md

 JSTS was made using automatic translation of the original JTS Java source via AST to AST transformation preserving the [JTS API](http://bjornharrtell.github.io/jsts/1.0.0-beta2/apidocs/).

-An ES5 compatible build for browser use is available [here](https://cdn.rawgit.com/bjornharrtell/jsts/gh-pages/1.0.0-beta2/jsts.min.js).

 A [Google group](http://groups.google.com/group/jsts-devs) is available for discussions.

 A [port](http://bjornharrtell.github.com/jsts/1.0.0-beta2/validationsuite/index.html) of [JTS Validation Suite](http://www.vividsolutions.com/jts/tests/index.html) provides additional tests.

 Basic functionality is [demonstrated in an example](http://bjornharrtell.github.io/jsts/1.0.0-beta2/examples/demo.html) using OpenLayers 3.

+## Usage

+### Browser

+An ES5 compatible build for browser use is available [here](https://cdn.rawgit.com/bjornharrtell/jsts/gh-pages/1.0.0-beta2/jsts.min.js).

+Including the above build as a script will import a global object `jsts` exposing everthing under `org.locationtech.jts` in the JTS API.

+### Node JS

+Install using `npm install jsts@1.0.0-beta2` after which `require('jsts')` will import an object that exposes everthing under `org.locationtech.jts` in the JTS API.